jason-napolitano/CodeIgniter4-Cart-Module/README.md

 This is a `composer` installable, CodeIgniter 4 module that is nearly a direct port of the Codeigniter 3 Cart Library Class.
 Of course, this has been mildly updated and is consistent with the new version of the framework.

-This means that this library, instead of just being a _class_ that you can use in your projects, it has been updated with Namespaces, been refactored to adhere to the CodeIgniter style guide and also has been built to use CodeIgniter 4's Service Container to allow for a shared Cart instance across your application.
+This means that instead of just being a _class_ that you can use in your projects, this library has been updated with Namespaces, has been refactored to adhere to the CodeIgniter style guide and also has been built to use CodeIgniter 4's Service Container to allow for a shared Cart instance across your application.

-More detailed information can be found [here](https://codeigniter.com/userguide3/libraries/cart.html).
-Please note that the documentation is for the CodeIgniter 3 library but the fundamentals and inner workings of the library are still nearly identical.
+More detailed documentation can be found [here](https://codeigniter.com/userguide3/libraries/cart.html).
+Please note that the documentation is for the CodeIgniter 3 library but the fundamentals and inner workings of the library are still identical.
+The most notable changes are how you use it (read below) and to return the total items in your cart, you now call the `totalItems()` method instead of `total_items()` like in the CodeIgniter 3 library.

 ## Installation:
  - Install via composer `composer install jason-napolitano/codeigniter4-cart-module`